Loader gif

 In fact, married couples have long complained about this effect and called it the “marriage penalty.”
 You’re likely to pay more income tax as a married couple if you and your spouse make similar incomes.

-If you choose to use the Married Filing Separately status, you do not qualify for certain tax breaks, such as the Earned Income Credit, child tax credit or education credits.
+If you choose to use the Married Filing Separately status, you do not qualify for certain tax breaks, such as the Earned Income Credit, child tax credit or .
 If you and your spouse file separately and either of you are enrolled in a Marketplace health insurance plan, you cannot claim the Advanced Premium Tax Credit.

 You also must itemize deductions if you are filing separately and your spouse itemizes deductions.
 One of you cannot take the standard deduction while the other claims itemized deductions.